The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Results

 The average value of the background surface density ($\Sigma_{\rm bg}$) was computed using nine differently positioned, circular, and not overlapping $A_{\rm bg}=706.86$~arcmin$^2$ areas.
 Errors, reflecting statistical fluctuations, were then assigned on $\delta_{\rm g}(r)=0$, i.e. $\sigma_{\rm \delta_g=0}(r)$ (see Section\,3.1.3. in \citealt{smolcic17c} for more details).

 The results are shown in the right panel of Figure~\ref{fig:environment_vta}, where we show $\delta_g$ as a function of radius, computed in steps of $0.1$ arcminutes, as well as the signal-to-noise ratio, $\delta_g / \sigma_{\rm \delta_g}$.
 We also indicate $\delta_g$ values for which the Poisson probability of observing more or equal number of sources than expected from the background galaxy surface density is $\leq0.05$, considering these to be robust overdensity values.
 As seen in Figure~\ref{fig:environment_vta}, a galaxy overdensity is detected out to a comoving radius of 5\,Megaparsec (Mpc) and it is centered at only $\approx$500 comoving\,kpc away from J1000$+$0234.
 That extent matches the one expected for massive proto-galaxy clusters \citep[e.g.,][see our Section\,\ref{subsec:fate}]{chiang13}.
-At radii below $0.7\,\rm arcmin$/$1.5\, \rm comoving\,Mpc\;(cMpc)$, in particular, we derive an overdensity parameter of $9\pm1$.
+At radii below $0.5\,\rm arcmin$/$1.2\, \rm comoving\,Mpc\;(cMpc)$, in particular, we derive an overdensity parameter of $6\pm1$.
 This analysis confirms the results based on the COSMOS2015 photometric redshift catalog and the spectroscopic analysis presented in \citet{smolcic17c}.
-Moreover, this result strengthens the role of LABs as signposts of galaxy overdensities at high redshifts \citep[e.g.,][]{matsuda04, alexander16, badescu17, guaita22}. \\
+Moreover, { this result adds more evidence on the occurrence of LABs in galaxy overdensities at high redshifts} \citep[e.g.,][]{matsuda04, alexander16, badescu17, guaita22}. \\